54Hex/SwiftUI-Quiz/README.md

 # Quiz

-This is a quiz add from Hackathon.
+This is a SwiftUI quiz app made from Hackathon.